shubhammuke/Secure-Copy-App-Universal/README.md

 <div align="center">

-**🌟 MacOS to Linux Servers SCP - Making secure file transfers beautiful, reliable, and cancellable!**
+**🌟 Any OS to Linux Servers SCP - Making secure file transfers beautiful, reliable, and cancellable!**

-*Developed with ❤️ for seamless macOS to Linux server file management*
+*Developed with ❤️ for seamless Server file management*

 **[⬆️ Back to Top](#-macos-to-linux-servers-scp)**